pgManage/pgManage/src/man/man1/postage.1.md

 Detailed information about PostgreSQL connection strings is available at: http://www.postgresql.org/docs/current/static/libpq-connect.html

 Note that you do not enter your user name or password in this file.
 That information will be entered on the login screen.
-If you put a username or password in this file, it will be removed by PgManage before attempting to connect to a database.
+If you put a username or password in this file, it will be removed by pgManage before attempting to connect to a database.

 #### EXAMPLE CONNECTION STRINGS:
 ```